savicheema/dm2-buy/README.md

                 - Pincode
                     - For empty pin code - "Need a pin code"
                     - For invalid pin code -> Invalid pin code
-                - City -> City is needed
+                - City -> City is needed - **Done**
-                - State -> State is needed
+                - State -> State is needed - **Done**
     - Order Summary
         - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fsuavelambi%2FoUuUdE67jI.png?alt=media&token=acd1cb5c-8997-474a-a48a-770a1379c011)
         - Order summary will entail four sub sections:
-            - Product information -> cover the information of the product that the user selected on the previous screen (product name, product photo and price)
+            - Product information -> cover the information of the product that the user selected on the previous screen (product name, product photo and price) - **price is missing**
-            - Delivery information -> This is a static field which will tell the user about the delivery, shipping date(set to tomorrow by default), price(set to 100 by default) and an icon
+            - Delivery information -> This is a static field which will tell the user about the delivery, shipping date(set to tomorrow by default), price(set to 100 by default) and an icon - **price is missing**
             - Disclaimer about no return, exchange, refund or cancellations.
-            - CTA -> which takes the user to payment page (this will have the final price mentioned which is product price + INR 100)
+            - CTA -> which takes the user to payment page (this will have the final price mentioned which is product price + INR 100)- **not showing price computed**
 - Other form validation rules:
     - Clicking on checkout to a form with error messages will take you at the top where the first error message shows.
-    - If the error message is for invalid input, ensure that the input isn't erased and still shows in the textbox as it is.
+    - If the error message is for invalid input, ensure that the input isn't erased and still shows in the textbox as it is. - **done**
-    - Show all the error messages in the form after the user clicks the checkout button
+    - Show all the error messages in the form after the user clicks the checkout button - **done**
 - Design references:
     - Empty form -> https://app.zeplin.io/project/60942da3b7616d03de23e45c/screen/60a7f2d18b2b9b257caecddb/
     - Filled form -> https://app.zeplin.io/project/60942da3b7616d03de23e45c/screen/60a7f2d10fb8c248db7002d9/